Welcome Students!

 Join other graduate students and young professionals in our Grad Chavurah.

-This group is for folks who want to connect with other graduate students and young professionals over food, drink, and Kabbalah.
-Using Jewish mysticism as a lens for making meaning in this chapter of our lives.
+This group is for folks who want to connect with other graduate students and young professionals over food and drink, for monthly social events, and regular Shabbat dinners.

 Israel